Frequently Asked Questions #

 5 = I trust ultimately.

-chezmoi requires Go version 1.13 or later and Go modules enabled.
+chezmoi requires Go version 1.16 or later.
 You can check the version of Go with:

 For more details on building chezmoi, see the Contributing Guide.